College football rankings: Week 7 Top 25 polls for the 2019 season | NCAA.com

-The Week 7 college football rankings have been released on Sunday, Oct.
-6. Alabama is again No. 1 in the polls, though Ohio State has moved up.
+Here are the Week 7 college football rankings for Week 7 games.
 Check out the Top 25 AP and Coaches Poll below.

-In the new AP Poll, Ohio State is now tied for No. 3 with Georgia.
-Florida is up to No. 7 in both the AP and Coaches Poll.
+Florida moved up to No. 7 in both the AP and Coaches Poll, but the Gators lost at AP No. 5 LSU on Saturday night.
+South Carolina upset No. 3 Georgia, 20-17.

 College football rankings: Top 25 Week 7